 Through an agreement with the District School Board of Niagara, children and youth up to Grade 8, attend classrooms at our Merrittville site and youth, Grade nine to 18th birthday attend one of our six classrooms at five different secondary schools throughout Niagara.
 The length of stay is determined by the individual treatment needs.
 The goal is to assist children and youth to develop their academic, behavioural, and social skills in order to re-integrate back into a regular classroom.

-Residential (Offered at Rotary House)
+Live in Treatment Services (Offered at Rotary House)

 Three programs are included in Outreach Services.
 Each service is capable of providing support in the home, school or community.
 This support may take the form of consultation, parent training, behaviour management.
 Services are not limited to an hour a week, they are flexible and varied depending on the goals for the service.
 The service addresses the needs of families and works with all family members.